BPMN Assistant: An LLM-Based Approach to Business Process Modeling: Evaluation

+The partial penalty of $0.5$ for type mismatches allows us to distinguish cases where the model correctly inferred the intent (the label) but selected the wrong BPMN element type (e.g., using a generic \textit{Task} instead of a \textit{User Task}) from cases where the model hallucinated an entirely incorrect step.

-RGED normalizes the GED by considering the complexity of the involved graphs.
-This metric allows for a relative comparison of diagram similarity, regardless of their absolute sizes, providing a more interpretable evaluation score.
+RGED normalizes the GED by considering the complexity of the involved graphs, providing a metric that is independent of diagram size:

+where $\emptyset$ represents an empty graph.
+This results in a similarity score where $1.0$ represents a semantically identical structure and $0.0$ represents total dissimilarity.

-To implement GED, we utilized the NetworkX Python library, which provides efficient algorithms for computing graph edit distance.
-Unlike prior approaches that rely on domain-specific heuristics or ML-based enhancements \cite{sohailIntelligentGraphEdit2021}, our implementation applies standard GED operations to measure similarity between BPMN diagrams.
+To implement the calculation, we utilized the NetworkX Python library, which provides efficient algorithms for computing graph edit distance.
+Unlike prior approaches that rely on domain-specific heuristics or ML-based enhancements \cite{sohailIntelligentGraphEdit2021}, our implementation applies standard GED operations to measure similarity between BPMN diagrams, albeit with the pre-processing step of semantic normalization.

-While our evaluation focuses on structural similarity using GED and RGED, these metrics inherently reflect aspects of usability and clarity when compared against human-generated BPMN models.
-However, they do not explicitly capture higher-level qualitative factors such as readability, model simplicity, or semantic coherence, which are emphasized in studies like those by Huang and Kumar \cite{huangNewQualityMetrics2009} and Pavlicek et al. \cite{pavlicekBusinessProcessModel2017}.
+By minimizing the edit distance to human-generated ground truth models, we utilize GED and RGED as proxies for structural fidelity and logical correctness.
+However, it is important to note that these metrics do not explicitly capture higher-level qualitative factors such as visual readability, layout simplicity, or cognitive load, which are emphasized in studies like those by Huang and Kumar \cite{huangNewQualityMetrics2009} and Pavlicek et al. \cite{pavlicekBusinessProcessModel2017}.